The Data Sharing Coalition announces major milestone at Nederland Digitaal Conference: ‘Harmonisation Canvas’ released

 Data sharing across domains and sectors allows organisations to unlock the true economic and societal value of their data.
 In total, this new value creation can result in an additional GDP growth of up to 1% for the Netherlands and similar growth for other EU member states.
 The Dutch Ministry of Economic Affairs and Climate Policy recognises this, as made clear in its vision on Data Sharing and the Dutch Digitalisation Strategy, and the European Commission acknowledges this as well in their European Data Strategy; data sharing across domains and sectors is key to innovation and growth of the data economy.

-Do you want to apply your expertise to contribute to the Harmonisation Canvas and enable cross-sectoral data sharing?
+Do you want to apply your expertise to contribute to the Data Sharing Canvas and enable cross-sectoral data sharing?
 Join the Data Sharing Coalition.